strapi/strapi/docs/3.0.0-beta.x/advanced/customize-admin.md

 ### Development mode

-to enable the front-end development mode you need to start your application using the `--watch-admin` flag.
+To enable the front-end development mode you need to start your application using the `--watch-admin` flag.

 ```bash
 cd my-app
 strapi develop --watch-admin
 ```

-With this option you can
+With this option you can do the following:

-#### Customizing the `strapi-admin` package
+#### Customize the `strapi-admin` package

 All files added in `my-app/admin/src/` will either be replaced or added